seb3773/bing-wallpapers-for-linux_tde/README.md

 # Bing Wallpapers For Linux
-This enables bing wallpaper on linux, specifically debian based distros.
+This enables bing wallpaper on linux, specifically debian with TDE.

 ## Supported Desktop Environments